anandmurugesan/home/index.md

 Leader and citizens participation for the environment: Experimental evidence from communities in Eastern Europe (w/ T. Centofanti, *submitted*)

-*Drain on your health*: Sanitation externalities from dirty drains (w/ V. Dayal and T. Rahman, *submitted*)
+*Drain on your health*: Sanitation externalities from dirty drains in Uttarakhand, India (w/ V. Dayal and T. Rahman, *submitted*)

 Markets For Children: International Adoptions, IVF, and U.S. Foster Care (w/ R. Innes, *revising*)